ZakirKhanAleemi/ZakirKhanAleemi/README.md

 ### Hi there, I'm [Zakir](https://zakirkhanaleemi.github.io) 👋

 I am an Analyst and Engineer by profession.
-Apart from that I am ML developer that loves writing articles (on Machine Learning and Data Science) and contributing to open source.
+Apart from that I am ML developer that loves research about emerging technologies (on Machine Learning and Data Science) and contributing to community.

 **My Reseach Interest**:
-- Deepfakes
 - GANs
 - NLP
 - Transformers
+- Learning Analytics
+- Computer Vision
+- Multimodal Machine Learning
+- Deepfake Detection
--
+- Diffusion Models

  **I am open to**:

 - any collobration work,